1999chujian/1999chujian.github.io/about/index.md

 ## Research Interest

-I have strong interest in maching learning, including but not limited to computer networking, high-performance computing and computer architecture.
+I have strong interest in Machine Learning, including but not limited to Deep Learning,  Representative Learning and Natural Language Processing.

-My research interests include Machine Learning and Deep Learning.
-Especially, I am interested in

-- bandit optimization methods (e.g., Bayesian optimization) for non-convex problems and its applications in machine learning and reinforcement learning
-- evolutionary machine learning: applying theoretical-grounded evolutionary optimization to solve problems from machine learning
-- reinforcement learning and multi-armed bandit learning
-- Pareto optimization and multi-objective optimization